 First, import the necessary namespaces that will be used to register to an event.
-The namespaces StarCommunity.Core, StarCommunity.Core.Modules.Security and StarCommunity.Modules.Calendar are described by clicking on respective name.
+The namespacesStarCommunity.Core, StarCommunity.Core.Modules, StarCommunity.Core.Modules.Security and StarCommunity.Modules.Calendarare described by clicking on respective name.
 Make sure you add the assembly as a reference, mentioned in section 1.1.1.